-One of my favorite accessibility myths is this pervasive idea that alternate text is some kind of accessibility panacea.
-I get it – it’s theoretically a thing that content creators of any skill level can do to make their content more accessible.
+One of my favorite1 accessibility myths is this pervasive idea that alternate text is some kind of accessibility panacea.
+I get it – it’s theoretically2 a thing that content creators of any skill level can do to make their content more accessible.
 Because of these things (and because it is technically a required attribute on

 <img> tags in HTML), it seems to be one of the first things people learn about accessibility.
 For the uninitiated, alternate text (from here on out, alt text) is metadata attached to an image that assistive tech (such as a screen reader) will use to present a description of an image (since we don’t all have neural network coprocessors to do deep machine-learning and describe images for us).

 This is all very good, if we have a raster-based image with no other information to work with.
 The problem is, we should almost never have that image to begin with.
 Very few accessibility problems are actually solved with alt text.
 For starters, raster images have a fixed resolution.
 And when users with limited vision (but not enough-so to warrant use of a screen reader) attempt to zoom in on these as they are wont to do, that ability is limited.
 Best case scenario, the image is at print resolution, 300dpi.
 This affords maybe a 300% zoom, and even then there may be artifacting.
 Another common pitfall is that images (particularly of charts and the like) are often used as a crutch when a user can’t figure out a clean way to present their information.
 Often this means color is used as a means of communicating information (explicitly prohibited by §508), or it means that the information is such a jumble that users with learning disabilities are going to have incredible difficulty navigating it.